Addressing the DESI DR2 Phantom-Crossing Anomaly and Enhanced $H_0$ Tension with Reconstructed Scalar-Tensor Gravity: Reconstructing Cosmic Evolution: Dark Energy and the Effective Gravitational Constant from Observational Data

-As illustrated in Figure~\ref{muG_evolution}, the parameter $g_a$ controls the amplitude of deviation from GR, while the functional form creates a transient modification peaking at $z \approx 2$.
-The parameter $g_a$ controls the amplitude of deviations from GR, with gravity enhanced for $g_a > 0$ and suppressed for $g_a < 0$, precisely in the redshift range where large-scale structure surveys are most sensitive \cite{DESI:2025zgx,Alam:2016hwk,Blake:2011rj,delaTorre:2013rpa}.
-This parametrization satisfies key constraints without invoking screening mechanisms \cite{Khoury:2003aq,Mota:2006tg}: the effective gravitational coupling $G_{\rm eff}$ remains consistent with Big Bang Nucleosynthesis ($G_{\rm eff}/G_{\rm N} = 1.09 \pm 0.2$) and is normalized to match Newton's constant today ($G_{\rm eff}(a=1)/G_{\rm N} = 1$).
-For $g_a > -4$, these conditions are automatically met.
-While one could additionally enforce $G'_{\rm eff}(a=0)/G_{\rm N} = 1$ to recover GR at first order in the early Universe, doing so would require an extra term in the parametrization; given the mildness of the BBN constraint, this freedom is retained.
+As shown in the top panel of Figure~\ref{muG_evolution}, the parameter $g_a$ sets the amplitude of deviations from $\mu_{\rm G,0}$, producing a transient modification that peaks at $z \approx 2$.
+For $\mu_{\rm G,0}=1$, positive (negative) values correspond to an enhancement (suppression) of gravity relative to $G_{\rm N}$ in the redshift range where large-scale structure surveys are most sensitive \cite{DESI:2025zgx,Alam:2016hwk,Blake:2011rj,delaTorre:2013rpa}.
+This parametrization satisfies key constraints without invoking screening mechanisms \cite{Khoury:2003aq,Mota:2006tg}: the effective gravitational coupling $G_{\rm eff}$ remains consistent with Big Bang Nucleosynthesis ($G_{\rm eff}/G_{\rm N} = 1.09 \pm 0.2$)—as explicitly demonstrated by the high-redshift asymptotic behavior in the bottom panel—and is normalized to match Newton's constant today ($G_{\rm eff}(a=1)/G_{\rm N} = 1$).

 The total $\chi^2$ for the growth data is computed as: where $\chi^2_{\rm diag}$ is the sum over all uncorrelated data points (all points in Table \ref{growth_rate_RSD} except ID 4, 5, and 6): and $\chi^2_{\rm WiggleZ}$ is calculated for the correlated WiggleZ data points (ID 4, 5, 6) using their published covariance matrix \cite{2012MNRAS.425..405B, Kazantzidis:2018rnb}: The parameter vector is $\theta = \{\Omega_{\rm m0}, w_0, w_a, g_a, \sigma_8\}$, and the $N \times N$ WiggleZ covariance matrix $\mathbf{C}_{\rm WiggleZ}$ (for $N=3$) is: The parameters that minimize the total $\chi^2_{\rm Growth Data}$ are the most probable values, referred to as the best fit parameters.